DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-18-selecting-organisation-level-permissions-by-type.md

 If the user fails to do this they should see an error message.
 The problem is the error message relates to both groups.

-To make this work for 2 groups of checkboxes would mean combining them together somehow.
+To make this work for 2 groups would mean combining them together somehow.

 Either by having more verbose labels like ‘[name of organisation] can make decisions‘ or by putting the 2 fields inside another fieldset which can cause accessibility issues.

-Or we could show the same error message in both fields which isn’t ideal because users may fix the error in one field by selecting options from the other.
+Or we could show the same error message in both fields which isn’t ideal because users can fix the error in one field by selecting options in the other.

-If we use radio buttons grouped by permission
-Then we can show one error message per field
+If we use group permissions by type intead of organisation Then we can show one error message per field

 {{ appFigure({
   image: {
-    file: "radio-buttons.png"
+    file: "type.png"
   }
 }) }}